Critical Care Time Chart

 Commonly asked questions

-Using a Critical Care Time Chart is essential when dealing with a critically ill patient for several reasons.
-Firstly, it ensures accurate critical care billing by meticulously recording the time spent on various critical care activities.
+Using a Critical Care Time Chart streamlines the documentation process by helping you quickly find the correct critical care code.
+Meticulously recording the time spent on critical care activities is vital for accurate critical care billing.
 A Critical Care Time Chart also serves as a transparent communication tool with family members, offering them an understanding of the intensive efforts being made to care for their loved one.